nicobailon/pi-mono/packages/mom/docs/events.md

 ## Queue Integration

-Events integrate with the existing `ChannelQueue` in `SlackBot`:
+Events integrate with a `ChannelQueue` in each transport (Slack and Discord):

-- New method: `SlackBot.enqueueEvent(event: SlackEvent)` — always queues, no "already working" rejection
+- Each transport implements `enqueueEvent(event)` — always queues, no "already working" rejection
 - Maximum 5 events can be queued per channel.
 If queue is full, discard and log to console.
 - User @mom mentions retain current behavior: rejected with "Already working" message if agent is busy

 When an event triggers:
-1. Create a synthetic `SlackEvent` with formatted message
+1. Create a synthetic event with formatted message
-2. Call `slack.enqueueEvent(event)`
+2. Call `transport.enqueueEvent(event)`
 3. Event waits in queue if agent is busy, processed when idle

 ## Event Execution